Course Outline

 Requirements

-- A foundational knowledge of network and cybersecurity principles for government
+- An understanding of general network and cyber security concepts for government operations.

 Audience